rust-lang/rust-wiki-backup/Note-compiler-snapshots.md

 * The tricky part is sequencing these changes.
     * Make your first change.
 That is, change the parser to recognize `func` but not `fn`.
 Then add a line at the start of `src/snapshots.txt` consisting just of the letter `T`.
 The presence of `T` in the first column of the first line of that file inhibits building beyond stage1; it tells the build system that you're in the middle of a transition.
 Be sure it builds to stage1 with `make`.
-    * Commit your changes (including the `T` line in `src/snapshots.txt`) and push to Graydon's `snap-stage1`.
+    * Commit your changes (including the `T` line in `src/snapshots.txt`) and push to Mozilla's `snap-stage1`.
 That is, push with:
 ```
-    git push -f graydon master:snap-stage1
+    git push -f mozilla master:snap-stage1
 ```
     * Wait for the tinderboxes to cycle as above and copy down the filenames uploaded to S3 in the end of the build logs.
 Modify the entry in `src/snapshots.txt` to complete the `T` entry.
 It should look like an `S` entry, as above, but with `T` in place of `S`.
 So it should look like this:
 ```